sajjadGG/book-python/basics/comprehensions/dict-comprehension.rst

 Dict Collision
 --------------
-Recap information about dict keys collision:
+Recap information about dict keys collision.
+Duplicating items are overridden by the latter:

 >>> data = {
 ...     'commander': 'Melissa Lewis',
-...     'commander': 'Jan Twardowski',
+...     'commander': 'Jan Twardowski'
 ... }
+>>>
+>>> data
-{'commander': 'Melissa Lewis'}
+{'commander': 'Jan Twardowski'}

 While generating ``dict`` with unique keys, there are no collisions: